-While most problems are known to happen while running an application or programs, many have also reported that their Computer freezes or crashes when closing Programs or Games.
-This pretty much boggles the mind on why the computer would crash, sometimes immediately and sometimes after few minutes.
+While most problems are known to happen while running an application or program, many have also reported that their Computer freezes or crashes when closing Programs or Games.
+This pretty much boggles the mind on why the computer would crash, sometimes immediately and sometimes after a few minutes.

-While it is hard to replicate, the problem could be because of hardware issues and seldom because of graphics drivers.
+While it is hard to replicate, the problem could be hardware issues and seldom because of graphics drivers.
 The majority of users have reported running Desktops which again points to the problem—the hardware.
-This post suggests few ideas which you can go through.
+This post suggests a few ideas which you can go through.

 Computer freezes or crashes when closing Programs or Games

 Before we go ahead, make sure to check for any sign of overheating.
 Software like HWiNFO offers an excellent measure of temperature, especially if your motherboard supports it.
 The points you need to take a look at are:

 - Does your computer have enough power?

 - Disable Overclocking